ChimeHQ/NicerTouchBar/README.md

 }
 ```

-Validation is NSTouchBarItem-subclass dependent.
-Currently NSGroupTouchBarItem and NSPopoverTouchBarItem are supported.
-NSCustomTouchBarItem is supported **if** its view property is a subclass of NSControl.
+Validation is `NSTouchBarItem`-subclass dependent.
+Currently, `NSGroupTouchBarItem` and `NSPopoverTouchBarItem` are supported. `NSCustomTouchBarItem` is supported **if** its view property is a subclass of `NSControl`.

 ## Triggering Validation

 Because this validation isn't provided by the system, you have to do some work to wire it up.
-You can just use the validate method on NSTouchBar directly.
+You can just use the `validate` method on `NSTouchBar` directly.
 This is manual, but can be efficient, especially if your validation needs are simple.

-A fancier way is to hook into NSWindow/NSApplication's didUpdateNotification.
+A fancier way is to hook into NSWindow/NSApplication's `didUpdateNotification`.
 This gives you a easy way to run your validation automatically as the window/app processes events.

 And, as a convenience, there are a few functions/extensions that make it easier to manually validate.